bzobl/timeflippers/README.md

 following steps are necessary:

 - open `bluetoothctl` interactively
-- view the attached bluetooth controller: `devices`
+- view the attached bluetooth controller: `list`
 - you can view more detailed information: `show 00:11:22:33:44:55`
 - if more than one bluetooth controller is available, select one: `select 00:11:22:33:44:55`
 - make sure you have power: `power on`